eemeli/yaml/docs/02_parse_stringify.md

 #### `YAML.stringify(value, replacer?, options = {}): string`

 `value` can be of any type.
 The returned string will always include `\n` as the last character, as is expected of YAML documents.
 If defined, the `replacer` array or function follows the [JSON implementation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#The_replacer_parameter).
 See [Options](#options) for more information on the last argument, an optional configuration object.
+For JSON compatibility, using a number or a string as the `options` value will set the `indent` option accordingly.

 As strings in particular may be represented in a number of different styles, the simplest option for the value in question will always be chosen, depending mostly on the presence of escaped or control characters and leading & trailing whitespace.